-All laboratories within the system have defined position descriptions and requirements for both administrative and scientific workforce categories.
+All laboratories within the LPH Laboratory System have defined position descriptions and requirements for both administrative and scientific workforce categories are defined and regularly assessed.

-- The qualifications of new hires (e.g., education, credentials and references) are verified and documented. - Position descriptions describe the education, experience, skills, and abilities required to complete specific tasks and fulfill defined responsibilities of positions across all phases of laboratory testing. - There is evidence of Initial Demonstration of Capability (IDC) and/or ongoing competency assessment for all employees. - There is a written performance evaluation process in place.
+- The qualifications of new hires (e.g., education, credentials and references) are verified and documented - Position descriptions describe the education, experience, skills, and abilities required to complete specific tasks and fulfill defined responsibilities of positions across all phases of laboratory testing. - There is evidence of Initial Demonstration of Capability (IDC) and/or ongoing competency assessment for all employees. - There is a written performance evaluation process in place.

-All laboratories within the SPH Laboratory System identify position requirements and qualifications; assess competencies; and evaluate performance for all laboratory workforce categories across the entire scope of testing.
+All laboratories within

+the LPH Laboratory System

+identify position requirements

+and qualifications; assess

+competencies; and evaluate

+performance for all laboratory

+workforce categories across

+the entire scope of testing.

 - Laboratories in the system share performance appraisal systems. - Examples of non-traditional laboratory testing might include hand-held field devices, point-ofcare and CLIA-waived tests.
-Non-traditional settings might include physician or veterinary offices and clinics, retail laboratories, and mobile laboratories.
+Non-traditional settings might include physician or veterinary offices, zoos, water utilities, sewage districts, medical examiners, private industry, clinics, and mobile laboratories.

-- Have defined position requirements at all levels, including administration and entry-level, that are based on education, skills, and experience? - Define the knowledge, skills, and abilities required for all phases of laboratory testing (pre-analytical, analytical and post-analytical) within each position category? - Define requirements for personnel who perform testing in non-traditional laboratory settings? - Regularly assess competency and evaluate performance of workers?
+- Have defined position requirements at all levels, including administration and entry-level, that are based on education, skills, and experience? - Define the knowledge, skills, and abilities required for all phases of laboratory testing (pre-analytical, analytical and post-analytical) for each position category? - Define requirements for personnel who perform testing in non-traditional laboratory settings? - Regularly assess competency and evaluate performance of workers? - Define position descriptions in place at LPH Laboratory System for both scientific and administrative position categories?

 8.1.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?